CodeQueen21/Rock-paper-scissors/README.md

-In this project, I've created a rock papers scissors game using javascript.
+In this project, I've created a rock papers scissors game using html, css, and javascript.